 View all FAQ questions

-There are lots of differents terms that are using to describe housing for older people, what do they all mean and which one is right for me?
+There are lots of different terms that are used to describe housing for older people, what do they all mean and which one is right for me?

 It is understandable to feel quite bewildered at the number of different terms that get used, there are dozens of different descriptions that are used by different companies to describe their housing developments.
 Age Exclusive: developments that cater exclusively for older people, usually incorporate design features helpful to older people, and may have communal facilities such as a residents' lounge, guest suite and shared garden, but do not provide any regular on-site support to residents.